Too many DB queries for _conditions table when...

 Please post a rating at the Joomla!
 Extensions Directory

-Andrea Malalana's Avatar Andrea Malalana ADMIN
+Andrea Malalana's Avatar Andrea Malalana

 And PS: